You may think that using luggage-delivery services in Japan is a little … #extra. But we’re here to make the case (ahem) that it’s very much worth it.

 • You can request insurance when making the booking.

-Yamato Airport TA-Q-BIN: The most flexible service
+3. Yamato Airport TA-Q-BIN: The most flexible luggage forwarding service in Japan

-The Yamato counter at the South Wing of Narita Airport Terminal 1 | Photo by Gregory Lane
+The Yamato counter at the South Wing of Narita Airport Terminal 1. | Photo by Gregory Lane

 This service can be used to send items to and from airports all over Japan, with delivery and collection options for hotels, homes, and even convenience stores.
-You may be able to arrange same-day delivery from the airport to your hotel, but that depends on where your hotel is and what time you drop your luggage off.
+You may be able to arrange same-day luggage delivery from the airport to your hotel, but that depends on where your hotel is and what time you drop your luggage off.
 For morning arrivals shipping to central Tokyo accommodations, same-day shipping is likely.
 Otherwise, plan on next-day shipping.

-City to city shipping is also available, and in some cases same-day delivery can be arranged for this service.
+City-to-city shipping is also available, and in some cases same-day delivery can be arranged for this service.

 How it works